 On Shabbat, all public displays of mourning are strictly prohibited.
 On this day we eat, drink and rejoice as is customary—and even more so.

-There are two exceptions: On this day we eat, drink and rejoice as is customary—and even more soa) If Shabbat is actually the 9th of Av, then marital relations are forbidden. b) In all cases when Tisha B’Av is observed on Sunday, it is forbidden to study Torah starting with Shabbat midday (aside for those sections of Torah which are permitted to be studied on Tisha B’Av).
+There are two exceptions: On this day we eat, drink and rejoice as is customary—and even more so(a) If Shabbat is actually the 9th of Av, then marital relations are forbidden in Ashkenazi tradition. (b) In all cases when Tisha B’Av is observed on Sunday, it is forbidden to study Torah starting with Shabbat midday (aside for those sections of Torah which are permitted to be studied on Tisha B’Av).
 As such, on this Shabbat we do not recite a chapter of Ethics of the Fathers, as is the custom in many communities on summertime Shabbat afternoons.

 No mournful “separation meal” is conducted before the fast.
 Instead, shortly before sunset we partake of a sumptuous and joyous pre-fast meal.
 Care must be taken, however, that this meal ends before sunset.